Roy Galley: After Parliament

 After losing the 1987 election, he returned to Royal Mail where he held a series of senior management jobs.
 From 1994 to 1996, he was Director of Restructuring for Royal Mail London when he implemented a plan to close 4 Mail centres in order to improve operational efficiency and introduce new working practices.
 In 1998 he was appointed as Head of Strategic Planning for Post Office Group Property.
 In 2006 he retired from Royal Mail.

 He was Chairman of Kingston & Esher Health Authority, then Kingston & Richmond Health Authority from 1989 to 1998.
 He was also Chairman of the Kingston & St. George's College of Health Studies from 1993 to 1996.

 In 2007 he was elected a member of Wealden District Council, East Sussex.
 He co-led on its Planning and Development policy and oversight from 2008 to 2013, followed by Economic Development and Regeneration.

 In 2013 he was elected as a member of East Sussex County Council and sits on a range of committees.

+In the May 2026 local elections, he lost his council seat to the Greens by 2 votes.